 As a self-confessed “puck head” I have written a half-dozen books on hockey, and have been particularly interested in the social history of the game, particularly in how players’ rights evolved over the history of the professional game.
 My interest in the intersection of the sport with culture may have been best expressed in War Games (Penguin Canada, 1996), which explored the convergence of hockey, politics and combat in Canada during the conscription crisis of the Second World War.

 While I have yet to write a book on the subject, the environment has provided a steady stream of subject matter for my magazine writing, and this interest has informed the content of a number of my books.
 The natural history of the Hudson RIver is so important to Half Moon that the river almost qualifies as a character in its own right.

 I’m currently researching and writing a new book for McGill-Queen’s University Press with the working title Jackson’s Wars.
-It delves into A.Y.
-Jackson’s experiences as a soldier and then as a war artist in the First World War, experiences that led to the formation of the Group of 7 in 1920.
+It delves into the formative years of A.Y.
+Jackson’s career, his experiences as a soldier and then as a war artist in the First World War, and the formation of the Group of 7 in 1920.